-This program gives students an overview of technologies included in the typical manufacturing facility, with an emphasis on those using computers such as Robotics, CAD, and CAM.
-Upon completion, students will have the skills to perform entry-level jobs in the manufacturing plant.
+This certificate program gives students an overview of technologies included in the typical manufacturing facility, with an emphasis on those using computers including Robotics, CAD, and CAM.
+Upon completion, students will have the skills to perform entry level jobs in the manufacturing plant.
 The certificate also leads to various advanced certificates and Associates degrees in related specialized fields.
+Students must have a minimum COMPASS Algebra score of 46 or complete MTH 097 with a "C" or better to enroll in ELE 111.
+One year of high school algebra is recommended.